Code of Conduct

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 If you feel that you are unsafe in an emergency situation, contact 911.
-For non-emergencies, the Burlington Police Department can be reached at (802) 658-2704, and The University of Vermont Police Department can be reached at (802) 656-3473.
+For non-emergencies, the Burlington Police Department can be reached at (802) 658-2704, and the Champlain College office of Campus Public Safety can be reached at (802) 865-6465 (dial extension 6465 from any campus phone).

 If you are a witness to behavior that violates this Code of Conduct, we recommend you take the following actions: